Srujalbisen0812/Lab1/README.md

 # Lab1
 My self Srujal Bisen..
-This is code of ArrayList.
+This is code of LinkedList.